shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 -   Healthy – a creature with a Damage value of 0 is healthy
 -   Home – a landmark at which a creature has at least one terrain bonus for and no terrain penalties
 -   Hostile – creatures on the enemy team are hostile
+-   Keyword – common ability text shortened to a single word
 -   Landmark – a card that is a location where creatures are played to and has one or more terrains
 -   Moment – when a creature takes an action, it creates a window of time in which other creatures can react.
 This is called a moment.
 Triggerable abilities can only trigger during a moment.
 -   Play – to play a creature, move it from your hand to the landmark tied to that hand